This post will show you 4 casual summer office outfits to keep you cool in hot weather.

 If Elle Woods taught us anything, and let’s be honest, she taught us a lot, it’s that pink is a power color.
 Wear different tones of pink for a mix of strength and warmth.

-A pencil skirt is a workplace staple, but during the summer, a satin fabric keeps it cool.
+A pencil skirt is a workplace staple, but a satin fabric keeps it cool during the summer.
 Pair it with a silky top that is both professional and stylish like this hot pink one.

 Jeans + white t-shirt + tweed blazer + heels